GPUWorks/vizi/README.md

 The first argument of the `draw/3` function is the `pid` of our `CanvasView` instance, the second argument is a parameters map that is passed to the drawing function every time it is invoked.
 Parameters are especially useful for animations, as we will see in the next example.
 The third argument expects a function that performs the actual drawing.
-The signature of this function is expected to be: `(params, width, height, context -> any)` The first argument are the aforementioned params, the second and third argument are the width and height of the view and the fourth and last argument is a handle to the drawing context.
+The signature of this function should be: `(params, width, height, context -> any)` The first argument are the aforementioned params, the second and third argument are the width and height of the view and the last argument is a handle to the drawing context.
 The drawing context is an opaque resource type managed by the native code part of Vizi.

 All drawing related functions are in the `Vizi.Canvas` module and its submodules.
 You can call